PPUC/ZeDMD/README.md

 This is a known issue.
 ZeDMD S3 works perfectly well with Linux and macOS.
 But if you're using Windows you should use the WiFi mode.

-### I have installed all of the latest files, but I still get crashes
+### I have installed all of the latest files, but I still get crashes on a Windows machine
 A few users have reported that VPX and ZeDMD consistently crash if the latest Visual C++ Redistributable Runtime packages are not installed.
 To resolve this issue, ensure you have the most up-to-date runtime packages installed.
 If the latest version doesn’t resolve the issue, it may be necessary to install all available versions of the Visual C++ Redistributable Runtime packages.

 ### ZeDMD S3 crashed, how can I help fixing the issue